top of page

 Capacity: 17,222

 On October 14, 2016, the Simon Skjodt Assembly Hall hosted its first game after 18 months of extensive renovations to one of the college’s most iconic venues.
-The generous $40 million donation from Sydney Simon Skjodt improved the game experience for fans, students, and student-athletes, but preserve the tradition of the arena.
+The generous $40 million donation from Sydney Simon Skjodt improved the game experience for fans, students, and student-athletes but preserved the tradition of the arena.

-Assembly Hall has been the home to Indiana University basketball since 1971 and has hosted more than 12 million fans during its history.
-The majority of its 17,222 seats are on either side of the court, creating one of the greatest home-court advantages in college basketball.
+Assembly Hall has been the home to Indiana University basketball since 1971 and has hosted more than 12 million fans.
+Most of its 17,222 seats are on either side of the court, creating one of the greatest home-court advantages in college basketball.
 The seating was designed as two audiences facing one another and to accommodate non-basketball events at the arena, making it one of the instantly recognizable sporting venues in the country.

 The facility has a modern, aesthetically pleasing design from its exterior, one that promotes progress and blends in well with the IU campus scenery.
-The opening of the venue coincided with the debut of head coach Bobby Knight who would lead the Hoosiers to three NCAA championships (1976, 1981, and 1987) during his 29-year seasons in Bloomington, perhaps forever linking the two iconic institutions forever.
+The opening of the venue coincided with the debut of head coach Bobby Knight, who would lead the Hoosiers to three NCAA championships (1976, 1981, and 1987) during his 29-year seasons in Bloomington, perhaps forever linking the two iconic institutions.

 Food & Beverage 4

-The concession windows now have 6 stands instead of the previous 4 before renovations.
+The concession windows now have six stands instead of the previous four before renovations.
 There is also plenty of room to put down your food to add toppings to your dogs, nachos, wings, or fries before heading to your seat.
 The items include nachos, French fries, Hoosier dog, pretzels, and 32-ounce Coca-Cola products.

 Papa John’s Pizza, Polish sausages, footlong hot dogs, and boneless chicken wings are also available.
 There also appear to be daily specials that featured a giant bucket of popcorn for just $5 during our visit to the arena.